 CenterSquare works with institutional investors and high-net-worth individuals.
 Its institutional clients include:

 CenterSquare’s account minimums vary by strategy and investment vehicle.
-The lowest account minimum, required for the firm's pooled investment vehicles, is $1 million.
-A $5 million account minimum is required for U.S. Securities and Global Infrastructure strategies.
-The firm requires a $10 million account minimum for Global Securities and Global Ex-U.S. Securities strategies.
+The firm imposes a $1 million minimum for pooled investment vehicles, $5 million for U.S. Real Estate Securities and $10 million for Global Real Estate Securities.

 Services Offered by CenterSquare Investment Management